How many guests can I bring to Graduation?

 Can children attend Graduation?

 Degree ceremonies are quite long (about an hour and a half, further extended by the time sitting in the theatre before the ceremony starts) and are not designed to appeal to young children.
 We find that even well-behaved children find it difficult to cope with this and to remain quiet throughout the ceremony.
-Therefore children younger than seven years old cannot be accommodated within the theatre.
+Therefore children 6 years old and younger cannot be accommodated within the theatre (i.e. children need to be 7 years old to enter the theatre).

 In addition, because of fire regulations, any child older than 7 entering the theatre must have a separate seat and cannot be accommodated by sitting on an adult’s lap.